❄️ Holiday Survival Guide: Mental Health Resources for the Season

 Practical Tools For Coping with Food, Body Image, and Disordered Eating Triggers

-Set a “body image boundary script” ahead: e.g., “I’d prefer not to talk about diets or weight at dinner.”
+Set a “body image boundary script” ahead: e.g., “I’d prefer not to talk about diets or weight at dinner” or “I’m working on body neutrality, so I’d rather not discuss how anyone looks tonight.”
 You can say it kindly but firmly.

 Use a permission statement: “This dish is part of the tradition.
 My body deserves nourishment and connection.”
 Changing the story around food helps.

-Redirect conversations that trigger you: if talk slides into “what did you eat,” “how much weight did you gain,” have a fallback: “I’d love to hear more about your travel plans” or step out for fresh air.
+Redirect conversations that trigger you: if talk slides into triggering topics, have a fallback: “I’d love to hear more about your travel plans” or step out for fresh air.

 For more tips & resources, watch our on-demand webinar on disordered eating & the holidays here.